codecop/javaclass-rb/Readme.txt

 * {Gem Hosting}[http://rubygems.org/gems/javaclass]
 * {Download of tarballs and gems}[http://code.google.com/p/javaclass-rb/downloads/list]

+== Documentation

+Module JavaClass is the entry point for basic functions.
+All advanced functions are available in Object through the JavaClass::Dsl::Mixin.
+The main class or the parser is JavaClass::ClassFile::JavaClassHeader which provides access to all information of a Java class file.

+* {API RDoc}[http://api.javaclass-rb.googlecode.com/hg/index.html]

 == Usage

 See the various examples in the examples folder of the gem.

+* TODO link examples in order by complexity, change rdoc of examples in that order, don't repeat

-There is also some experimental logic to have Java class name literals in Ruby.
+There is some experimental logic to recognize Java class name literals in Ruby which are mapped to JavaClass::JavaQualifiedName.
 Packages have to be suffixed with ".*" to be recognized.
-This is a bit dangerous, as wrong methods or variables with a valid county code are not recognized but a +JavaQualifiedName+ is created instead.

-  require 'javaclass/dsl/java_name_factory'
-  include JavaNameFactory

-  java.lang.String      # => "java.lang.String"
-  java.lang.*           # => "java.lang"

-== Documentation

-Module +JavaClass+ is the entry point for most functions in the gem.
-The main class is JavaClass::ClassFile::JavaClassHeader which provides access to all information of a Java class file.
-There are also some examples in the examples folder of the gem.

-* {API RDoc}[http://api.javaclass-rb.googlecode.com/hg/index.html]
+See JavaClass::Dsl::JavaNameFactory for its usage.

 == Support